 What, all of them?

 Look, I love them, because I know their importance.
-If women wanted to shut down this country, economically, they could just not go to work and the U.K. would be finished.
+If women wanted to shut down this country, economically, they could just not go to work and we would be finished.
 If they wanted to kill off our species, they’d just decide not to have babies.
 And there’s going to be a huge shift, a huge shift.
 There will be a time when women get paid as much as men.
 There will be a time when, like, 75 percent of our world leaders will be women.
 All the presidents and prime ministers.
 There will come a time.
 And I’m going to be on the right side of that shift when it happens.

 Does that mean your videos will all be PG-rated from now on?